This post may contain affiliate links. Please read my disclosure and privacy policy.

 Does the cake stick to the pan?

-This flourless cake releases from the pan easily if you grease it well, but there will be a thin film that sticks to the pan.
-You can line the pan with parchment paper for easier clean-up, if you prefer, but it’s not 100% necessary with this recipe.
+This flourless cake will release from the pan easily if you grease it well, but there will be a thin film that sticks to the pan.
+You can line the pan with parchment paper for easier clean-up if you prefer, but it’s not 100% necessary with this recipe.

 Can I swap the eggs?